Rancho El Escorpión: History

 Joaquín Romero (1821–), the son of Domingo Romero, who was an overseer at San Fernando Mission from 1816 to 1820, received the El Escorpión de las Salinas rancho lands (non-land grant) from the Mission.
 He obtained a 5/12 section of land which lay adjacent to Rancho El Escorpión on the northern side (now the Chatsworth Reservoir area).

 Odón and Juana Eusebia's daughter, Maria del Espíritu Santo Chijulla (1821–1906), married José Antonio Menéndez (m.1856–1859.
 In 1857 they had a son, Juan José Menéndez (1857–c.1923).

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho El Escorpión was filed with the United States Public Land Commission in 1852, and the grant was patented to Odón Eusebia, Urbano, and Mañuel in 1876.

 Miguel Leonis (1824–1889) was born in Basque Cambo-les-Bains-in the Pyrénées-Atlantiques, a traditional French département in the southwest of France.
 Fleeing prosecution there, he immigrated to Los Angeles in 1854, and was naturalized in 1867.
 He first worked as a sheepherder for Joaquín Romero at Rancho El Escorpión de las Salinas.
 Later in the 1850s Romero sold his property to Leonis.

 In 1871, Miguel Leonis acquired Odón Chijulla's holdings of Rancho El Escorpión, along with an adobe on ranch lands in Calabasas adjacent along the southern boundary.
 He used the land for cattle and sheep herds.
+Today, the adobe structure, known as Leonis Adobe, still exists as a working museum.